dantheand/streamlit-pwa-template/README.md

 ## Prerequisites

 *   **Streamlit Cloud App**: Deploy your Streamlit app on [Streamlit Cloud](https://streamlit.io/cloud) and get the iframe embed URL.
+*   **Static Hosting Site** You'll need a place to host the static webpage code like GitHub Pages or AWS Amplify.

 ## Configuration